NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/notebooks/trtis/README.md

 This will export the folder structure of the TRTIS repository and the config file of Waveglow.
 By default, it will be found in the `trtis_repo/waveglow` folder.

+You can export the WaveGlow model yourself as explained in the next section, or download it from:
 - [WaveGlow TRT engine](https://ngc.nvidia.com/models/nvidia:waveglow256pyt_trt_fp16)

+Move the model to `trtis_repo/waveglow/1/model.plan`

 ### Export WaveGlow model to TRT